ionos-cloud/ionosctl/docs/readme.md

 Enter your password:
 ```

+You can also use token for authentication.
 After providing credentials, you will be notified if you logged in successfully or not:

 ```text
 Status: Authentication successful!